Using localStorage to Track Soft Prompt Interactions

 Step-by-Step Diagnostic Implementation

 Follow this deterministic workflow to bind UI events, serialize state, and synchronize across application contexts.
+Before starting, confirm service worker registration is complete — the SW must be active before any subscription attempt that follows a soft-prompt click.

 1. Intercept & Debounce UI Events: Attach listeners to soft prompt overlay elements.
-Implement a minimum 300ms debounce to prevent write collisions from rapid user interactions (e.g., double-clicking dismiss).
+Implement a minimum 300 ms debounce to prevent write collisions from rapid user interactions (e.g., double-clicking dismiss).

 2. Serialize Interaction Payload: Construct the state object with ISO-8601 timestamps and UTF-8 validation.
 Ensure user_action strictly matches the defined enum.

 5. Cross-Reference Native Permissions: Before triggering any native dialog, evaluate Notification.permission.
 If granted or denied, bypass the soft prompt entirely.
+Use detecting denied push permission without prompting to handle the denied path cleanly.

 6. Enable Cross-Tab Synchronization: Attach a storage event listener to propagate state changes across open browser windows in real time.
+Note: the storage event fires only in other tabs — not the one that wrote the value.

 Production-Ready Implementation: